-- Blood in the stool, or black, tarry stools
+- Blood in the poop (stool), or black, tarry stool

 - Unexplained weight loss

-- Abnormal findings from a lower GI series or barium enema
+- Abnormal findings from other diagnostic tests such as a lower GI series (barium enema)

-The large intestine, or colon, is approximately five feet long in adults and is the last section of the digestive system.
-The colon absorbs liquid from waste materials to form stool and is considered to have four main parts:
+The colon is about 5 feet long in adults and is the last section of the digestive system.
+This is where liquid from waste materials is absorbed to form stool.3

 The difference between sigmoidoscopy and colonoscopy

-A diagnosis of IBS is usually done through a variety of tests, which assist the physician in determining if the patient’s symptoms are caused by IBS or another condition.
-Other tests that may be used include a physical exam with a symptom history, stool analysis, blood tests, breath tests, and a lower GI series.4
+A diagnosis of IBS is usually made through a variety of tests.
+These tests help your doctor determine whether symptoms are caused by IBS or something else.
+Other tests they may use include a physical exam with a symptom history, stool analysis, blood tests, breath tests, and a lower GI series.4

 Colonoscopy and sigmoidoscopy are procedures that are usually done when other tests have been inconclusive or to rule out other conditions.
 Talk with your doctor if you think you need one of these exams.
 They will be able to recommend what is best based on your symptoms and medical history.4